Robinpig/Note/docs/CS/Java/Spring/MVC.md

 /**
  * Return the WebApplicationContext implementation class to use, either the
  * default XmlWebApplicationContext or a custom context class if specified.
- * @param servletContext current servlet context
- * @return the WebApplicationContext implementation class to use
- * @see #CONTEXT_CLASS_PARAM
- * @see org.springframework.web.context.support.XmlWebApplicationContext
  */
 protected Class<?> determineContextClass(ServletContext servletContext) {
    String contextClassName = servletContext.getInitParameter(CONTEXT_CLASS_PARAM);